 For more detailed information including daily walk distances and times please download our Fact Sheet below.

-During this holiday you’ll stay in two holiday resort style accommodations and a award winning 4.5 star hotel.
+During this holiday you’ll stay in two holiday resort style accommodations and an award winning 4.5 star hotel.

 5 nights accommodation, 5 breakfasts, 4 lunches, 4 dinners, vehicle transfers required for the itinerary, luggage transfers, National Park fees, insulated lunch bag, maps, map case & info pack.